Dental therapist

 - participation in clinical audit or peer review.

 The BADT and BSDHT provide a range of CPD events and an annual conference.
-Membership also provides access to networking opportunities, resources and advice.
+If you gain membership with either professional body it will provide access to networking opportunities, resources and advice.

 It's possible to pursue further study at Diploma, Masters and doctorate level if you're interested in developing your expertise in a specialist field of dental healthcare, such as orthodontic therapy.